 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy keto cinnamon roll recipe is the perfect option for an ooey-gooey breakfast or dessert.
-Gluten-free and made with a delicious filling made out of cinnamon and maple syrup, these low-carb cinnamon rolls are completed with a yummy cream cheese glaze.
+This keto cinnamon roll recipe is the perfect option for those looking for a low-carb breakfast or dessert.
+Gluten-free and made with a delicious filling made out of cinnamon and maple syrup.

 Who doesn’t like cinnamon rolls?
 Warm, sweet, and baked to perfection, cinnamon rolls sit closest to my heart.
 Especially these.
 They make for a perfect guilt-free dessert for those who are counting carbs and are on a keto diet.